Tejasxroy/Prodigy_Task_5/README.md

-# 🚗 US Accident Data Analysis - Exploratory Data Analysis (EDA)
+# 🚗 US Accident Data Analysis - EDA & Accident Severity Prediction

 ## 📌 Overview
 This project performs an **Exploratory Data Analysis (EDA)** on the **US Accident Dataset** sourced from Kaggle.
-The goal is to extract insights into accident trends across different states, weather conditions, time of occurrence, and other contributing factors.
+The goal is to extract insights into accident trends across different states, weather conditions, time of occurrence, and Built a Machine Learning model to predict accident severity based on weather, road conditions, and time of occurrence.

 The dataset contains information on accidents recorded in the United States, helping to analyze key accident patterns and their causes.